-Don’t you love the look of the little wreaths hanging on the kitchen cupboards?
+Don’t you love the look of these little DIY Dollar Tree Wreaths for the kitchen cupboards?
 When I went to look for them online, I was shocked at the prices!
 So I decided to see what Dollar Tree had so I could make my own.
 Here is the results of

 This post may contain affiliate links and we may earn compensation when you click on the links at no additional cost to you.
 For additional information, please see my full disclosure policy.